 Washburn offers an affordable cost of living at 17.2 percent below the national average according to Sperling’s Best Places to Live.
 Homes in Washburn are significantly more affordable than neighboring communities and offer the same proximity to the natural beauty of the Bayfield Peninsula.

 Washburn’s tourism industry provides a significant boost to the city’s local economy and small business owners.
 The area is also home to numerous small farms and orchards visited by tourists and sustained through thriving community-supported agriculture (CSA) programs.

 Only a 15-minute drive to the city of Ashland, many Washburn residents also work in local businesses, are employed by government agencies, or provide service trades in the area.

-Schools in Washburn are served by the School District of Washburn, a top-quality school district which aims to enable students to reach their full potential and equip them with the skills and knowledge required to become contributing citizens in a global society.
+Schools in Washburn are served by the School District of Washburn, a top-quality school district in the area with low student-teacher ratios.

 Public and private schools in Washburn include: